sankirnajoshi/Notes-MLND/lecture_notes/3_unsupervised_learning.md

   - Reduce noise (by throwing away the less important principal components)
   - Make other algorithms (regression, classification) work better for fewer inputs

+#### Rule of Thumb for PCA

+When evaluating how many components to include in PCA, a good rule of thumb is that the total amount of variance to be captured by the kept components should be atleast 80%

 ## Random projection

 Random projection is another dimensionality reduction method that is computationally more effective than PCA.
 While PCA always looks for a hyperplane that maximizes the variance of the projection, random projection simply chooses a random hyperplane and projects the data on it.

 This can expresses as a simple matrix multiplication of the form:

+$X_{kxN}^{RP} = R_{kxd} \cdot X_{dxN}$ where $R$ is some random matrix representing a set of hyperplanes.

 The following equation reduces the data from d dimensions to k dimensions.

-$X_{kxN}^{RP} = R_{kxd} \cdot X_{dxN}$ where $R$ is some random matrix representing a set of hyperplanes.

 ### Johnson-Lindenstrauss Lemma